 Many antique dealers require the seller to state his or her asking price as a starting point for negotiation.
-Don’t be surprised or insulted, if that turns out to be the case.
+Don’t be surprised or insulted if that turns out to be the case.
 Walk into the shop knowing the least you’re willing to take for the item you’re looking to sell.
 You can start negotiations somewhat above that benchmark to see how high the dealer is willing to go.

-If you luck out, your item may be something the shopkeeper has a ready market for or wants to add to their personal collection so they’ll be happy to take it at your starting price.
+If you luck out, your item may be something the shopkeeper has a ready market for or wants to add to their collection so he or she will be happy to take it at your starting price.
 If not, they will likely make a counteroffer and you can negotiate further from there.

 Don’t Look Back After the Sale

 Before you sell an item, especially if it’s a family heirloom, think long and hard about whether you want to part with it.
 You can’t count on it still being available if you change your mind and go to buy it back from the owner.
 The dealer might not be willing to sell it back for the price he or she paid you anyway.
 That’s his or her prerogative as the current owner of the piece, and there should be no question that he or she bought it from you to turn a profit.

-You may be better off pawning the item for a loan at a shop that deals in antiques and collectibles if you need money and aren't sure about completely letting go just yet.
+You may be better off pawning the item for a loan at a shop that deals in antiques and collectibles if you need the money and aren't sure about completely letting go just yet.
 Just know that if you miss a loan payment to a pawnbroker, you'll forfeit your rights to ownership.